Paulo-Massao1/sentinel-project/README.md

 ## Development

 This project was built by me using Claude (Anthropic) as a development tool for code generation, refactoring, and iteration.
-All architectural decisions, content verification, and quality control were done by the developer.
+All architectural decisions, content verification, and quality control were done by me.

 ---